EspressoSystems/espresso-sequencer/doc/smart-contract-upgrades.md

 - New variable names must be used otherwise it leads to a compilation error due to shadowing.
 - New variables added _must_ be declared as type `internal` or `public`, `private` can never be used.
 - If the new variable needs to be initialized, then the initialize function with a separate initV[X] function should be added.
-The initV[X] function allows the contract to initialize only the new variables added in the new contract.
+The initializeVx function allows the contract to initialize only the new variables added in the new contract.

 _Example:_